-If you have been hurt by an underinsured or uninsured driver, you shouldn’t have to pay for your own medical expenses and property damage, potentially while suffering lost income as a result of your injuries.
-The seasoned North Carolina car accident attorneys at DeMayo Law Offices, LLP can help.
+If an underinsured or uninsured driver has hurt you, you shouldn’t have to pay for your own medical expenses and property damage, potentially while suffering lost income due to your injuries.
+The seasoned North and South Carolina uninsured accident attorneys at DeMayo Law Offices can help.

-At DeMayo Law Offices, LLP, we don’t think you should be punished because you had a run-in with a negligent uninsured or underinsured driver.
+At DeMayo Law Offices, Your North Carolina Law Firm™, we don’t think you should be punished because you had a run-in with a negligent, uninsured or underinsured driver.
 Not only is this behavior reckless, but it is also illegal.
-Trying to hold the driver or even your own insurance company accountable can be difficult and frustrating.
-That’s where the legal team at DeMayo Law Offices, LLP comes in.
+Holding the at-fault driver or your insurance company accountable can be difficult and frustrating.
+That’s where the North and South Carolina legal team at DeMayo Law Offices comes in.

 We strive to help victims of uninsured motorist accidents find the compensation they need to pay for their expenses and losses.
-Let one of our experienced North Carolina uninsured accident attorneys help you recover the financial reward you deserve.
-We can review your case and offer legal advice on the most appropriate options for your situation.
+Let one of our experienced North or South Carolina uninsured accident attorneys help you recover the financial reward you deserve.
+We can review your case and go over the most appropriate options for your situation.
 Contact us today by calling (877) 333-1000 and scheduling a free, no-obligation consultation.

 Do You Need an Attorney for an Underinsured/Uninsured Driver Claim?

-A skilled attorney will be able to analyze the circumstances of your accident and help you determine the best legal option for obtaining compensation for your injuries.
-Whether it is holding the negligent driver accountable in court or going head to head with your own insurance company, the legal team at DeMayo Law Offices, LLP has what it takes to aggressively pursue the compensation you deserve.
+A skilled DeMayo Law Offices attorney will be able to analyze the circumstances of your accident and help you determine the best legal option for obtaining compensation for your injuries.
+Whether it is holding the negligent driver accountable in court or going head to head with your own insurance company, the legal team at DeMayo Law Offices, Your North Carolina Law Firm™, has what it takes to aggressively pursue the compensation you deserve.

 North Carolina Insurance Laws